hilbix/gitstart/README.md

 * `git find PATTERN`: search for `egrep`-`PATTERN` in the whole repository.
 If `PATTERN` is missing, it just outputs all files (unsorted: what file)
 * `git qf PATTERN`: like `find` but re-uses an index for faster multiple searches of bigger repos (sorted: count what file)

+* `git su`: safe version of `git submodule update` like a safe `git reset --hard` on a submodule.
+Missing features:
+  - Create submdoules which are missing (so it behaves like `git submodule --init` for missing submodules)
+  - Attach to a branch, if there is a suitable branch.
+  - Automatically `git ff` tracking branches of the submodule.
+  - Better reporting what is going on
+* `git submodules-register`: (re-)register submodules in the `config`.
+  (Fixes the case where `git reset`/`git read-tree` have `.gitmodules` in the `index` which are missing in the `config`.)

 Things which are very special to me: